DanielleDunnewold/Personal-writing-editor/README.md

 ## upcoming functions

 - Implement function to improve frequency count and make further editing possible:
-  - a laminizer
+  - A laminizer
-  - a stoplist
+  - A stoplist
-  - a POS tagger
+  - A POS tagger

 - Improve output format of frequency.